 system descriptions top-down and

-Scale-free Abstractions help us on all the steps of the ladder and thus also reduce the cognitive cost of switching between them.
+Scale-free Abstractions help us on all steps of the ladder and reduce the cognitive cost of switching between them.

 In addition to levels of description, there is a more fundamental difference between certain steps on the ladder: There are models of varying scope and generality on the different object-levels – and then there is the meta-level of theoretical reflection, on which, e.g., this note or Conceptual Engineering are operating.
 This reflection informs and critiques the work on the lower levels and should act as a constant check on it.